SelfCareMap

 An at-home indulgence guide for cozy nights, casual gatherings, or treating yourself like royalty—without breaking the bank.

 The good news?
-You can create a delicious, visually appealing charcuterie board at home for under $25—using smart finds from your local grocery store, dollar section, or even your pantry.
+You can create a delicious, visually appealing charcuterie board at home for under $25, using smart finds from your local grocery store, dollar section, or even your pantry.
 This isn’t about perfection; it’s about pleasure.
-Indulgence, after all, isn’t about price tags—it’s about savoring the moment.
+Indulgence, after all, isn’t about price tags, it’s about savoring the moment.
+When we slow down to assemble a beautiful plate of food, we are practicing a form of mindful creativity that allows us to disconnect from the stress of the day and reconnect with our senses.

 Here’s how to build a simple, satisfying board that feels luxurious without the luxury price tag.